canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 allEmployees.Where(t => t.YearsWorked >= 10);
 ```

-## How to declare a method?
+## How to declare a method that uses `Func` and `Action`?

-To a declare a method that uses `Func` or `Action`, you have to use it like a regular paramater and later call `Invoke` on it or put parenthesis around the name passing the appropiate variables.
+To a declare a method that uses `Func` or `Action`, you have to use them like regular paramaters.
+Then, you have to either call `Invoke` on it or put parenthesis around the name passing the appropiate parameter values.

+Let's see an example of a method that uses `Func`.

 ```csharp
 public Employee DoSomething(Func<Employee, string> f)